Randers Ricci soliton homogeneous nilmanifolds: Introduction

 for some $c\in\mathbb{R}$ and some $\mathrm{D}\in Der(\frak{n})$, where $N$ is a nilpotent Lie group with Lie algebra $\frak{n}$, ${\hat{\textbf{\textit{a}}}}$ is a left invariant Riemannian metric on $N$ and $\mathrm{D}^t$ is the transpose of $\mathrm{D}$ with respect to ${\hat{\textbf{\textit{a}}}}$.
 In the general case, a homogeneous Riemannian manifold is called semi-algebraic if it satisfies the homogeneous space version of the above equation (for more details see \cite{Jablonski1}).
 In this case if $\mathrm{D}$ is symmetric then the homogeneous Riemannian manifold is called algebraic Ricci soliton.
 Recently, M. Jablonski has proved that every homogeneous Riemannian Ricci soliton must be semi-algebraic \cite{Jablonski2}.
 He has completed his result in his next paper \cite{Jablonski1}, by showing that every semi-algebraic Ricci soliton is algebraic.
-This means that homogeneous Riemannian Ricci solitons are algebraic.\\ D. Bao, in \cite{Bao}, has used Akbar-Zadeh's Ricci tensor \cite{Akbar-Zadeh}, to generalize the Ricci flow to Finsler geometry which is a natural extension of Riemannian geometry.
-In \cite{Bidabad-Yarahmadi}, the concept of Ricci soliton is developed to Finsler geometry by B. Bidabad and M. Yarahmadi.\\ In 1941 an important family of Finsler metrics, which are called Randers metrics now, introduced by G. Randers for its application in general relativity (see \cite{Randers}).
-Also, they are the only Finsler metrics which are the solutions of the navigation problem on a Riemannian manifold.
-In fact the perturbation of a Riemannian metric ${\hat{\textbf{\textit{a}}}}$ by a vector field $W$, with $\Vert W\Vert_{\hat{\textbf{\textit{a}}}} < 1$, generates a Randers metric and conversely every Randers metric can be accomplished through the perturbation of a Riemannian metric ${\hat{\textbf{\textit{a}}}}$ by a vector field $W$ satisfying $\Vert W\Vert_{\hat{\textbf{\textit{a}}}} < 1$ (see \cite{Bao-Robles-Shen}).
-In this article we show that for a Randers metric $F$ induced by a left invariant Riemannian metric ${\hat{\textbf{\textit{a}}}}$ and a Killing vector field $X$, with respect to ${\hat{\textbf{\textit{a}}}}$, on a simply connected nilpotent Lie group $N$, the Finslerian nilmanifold $(N,F)$ is a Ricci soliton if and only if $(N,F)$ is a semialgebraic Ricci soliton.
-This is a generalization of Lauret's result in \cite{Lauret} to Randers spaces.
+This means that homogeneous Riemannian Ricci solitons are algebraic.